Metrika-Inc/agent/README.md

 ## Configuration
 The agent loads its configuration by looking at the following sources in order:
 1. Load configuration `agent.yml` from `./configs` or current directory.
 The first to be found takes effect.
 If no files exist, proceed to step 2.
-2. Load configuration from environment variables and overload any parameter set.
+2. Load configuration from environment variables and overload any parameter set (except exporters).
 3. Ensure sane defaults are set for configuration parameters that has not been set by a configuration file or an environment variable.
 4. Ensure loaded configuration has all required parameters set.

 Customization is possible by modifying the [agent.yml](configs/agent.yml) found in `/etc/metrikad/configs/agent.yml` after the installation.
-All configuration parameters can be overloaded by environment variables prefixed by `MA`.
+All configuration parameters (except `runtime.exporters`) can be overloaded by environment variables prefixed by `MA`.
 For example, to overload sampling frequency set `MA_RUNTIME_SAMPLING_INTERVAL=30s`.

 ### Parameter details
 This covers a subset of configuration options that are most likely to be changed: